Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Diffusion coefficient and butterfly velocity

 Furthermore, let us assume that, $R_{i}$ represents the size of the region $A$ along $x^{i}$ direction.
 Now in the $\sigma$ coordinates this size of the region is described by $R_{\sigma i}=\sqrt{G_{ii}(r_{H})}R_{i}$.
 Now we consider the scenario where the infalling particle created by $\hat{V}$ lies entirely within the entanglement wedge.
 This condition leads to the following constraint

 On the other hand as the particle gets blue shifted as it goes closer to the black hole horizon.
-This indicates that the particle asymptotically approaches the horizon, with its trajectory exhibiting an exponentially decaying dependence on time
+This indicates that the particle asymptotically approaches the horizon.
+One can obtain the radial trajactory of this infalling particle by studying the null geodesic in the background metric given in eq.\eqref{vb2}.
+Therefore the equation of motion for the null infalling geodesic reads \footnote{We obtain this equation of motion by setting $ds^2=0$ in eq.\eqref{vb2} and fixing all other spatial corrdinates.}

+the negative sign indates that we are considering the infalling motion.
+Thus the solution of the above equation can be written as